JolleJolles/pythutils/README.md

 ![logo](https://github.com/JolleJolles/animlab/blob/master/animlab-logo.jpg)

-AnimLab is a collection of methods for Python to facilitate the automated recording, tracking, and processing of data with the Behavioural Scientist in mind.
-All code is written and documented in such a way that its functionality should be easy to use for people with very limited coding experience.
+AnimLab is a collection of utility functions for Python to facilitate the automated recording, tracking, and processing of data with the Behavioural Scientist in mind.
+It's function are linked with the associated [AnimRec](https://github.com/JolleJolles/animrec) and AnimTrack (currently still private) packages, but should be of use when using once ones functions as well.

 Installation
 ------------